kalamun/ILIAS-MinDefConnect/README.md

 It could be the case that you don't have the writing permissions: in that case you can't apply the modifications and you have to contact the system administration to give to the Apache user (usually `www-data`) the right permissions.
 It could also be the case that your ILIAS version is not compatible with the plugin: in that case a warning will be displayed.

-To apply the patch, click the button "Enable".
+To apply the patch, check the "Enable" checkbox, then click `Save`.
-To remove the patch, click the button "Disable".
+To remove the patch, uncheck the "Enable" checkbox, then click `Save`.

+You can also choose to remove the default login form from the login page by checking the relative box.

 ## Requirements
-This plugin is compatible with ILIAS v7.x, v8.x, v10.x
+This plugin is compatible with ILIAS v10.5, untested on other v10.x versions.